 It is time to dispel any myths or preconceived ideas about “Jewish Day School” and how they may apply to The Davis Academy.
 Throw them all out because at The Davis Academy, they just don’t apply.
 The Davis Academy is a uniquely modern, 21st century learning environment positioned to meet the needs of todays’ forward-thinking families.
 We don’t distinguish between affiliated, unaffiliated or interfaith families.
 There are no set expectations, only opportunities.
-In fact, The Davis Academy has over twenty years of experience helping students and their families discover the richness of Jewish culture and heritage at a level that is comfortably in balance with their own personal practice.
+In fact, The Davis Academy has almost thirty years of experience helping students and their families discover the richness of Jewish culture and heritage at a level that is comfortably in balance with their own personal practice.

 Because “being Jewish” means different things to different people, The Davis Academy welcomes and encourages all points of view and identities.
 The teachers, activities, and programs at The Davis Academy guide children’s exploration so that they make their own meaningful connections between their ancestors’ history and what’s relevant to them today in their own lives.
 Here, students sing new melodies to ancient prayers and approach Judaism with a spirit of curiosity, excitement and creativity.
 The everyday experience imparts strong values to teach our students to be good people and have the ability to make wise, educated choices.